cysouw/diathesis/text/c04_summaryEpi.md

 ~~Tense~~ will almost not be mentioned here, mainly because it does not play an important role in German epithesis.
 The discussion of ~~aspect~~ is separated into two kinds: temporal aspect ([@sec:epithesis-temporal-aspect]) and spatial aspect ([@sec:epithesis-spatial-aspect]). ~~Modality~~ includes the well-described modal verbs, but also some other less-widely discussed modal constructions ([@sec:epithesis-mood]). ~~Evidentiality~~ deals with the marking evidence that the speaker has for a statement.
 This turns out to be a very useful category for the analysis of various German epithetical constructions ([@sec:epithesis-evidentiality]).

-Aditionally, I have added a section with epithetical construction that change the ~~participant affectedness~~ ([@sec:epithesis-affectedness]).
+Additionally, I have added a section with epithetical construction that change the ~~participant affectedness~~ ([@sec:epithesis-affectedness]).
 These constructions are intermediates between epithesis and diathesis.
 Structurally they are clearly epithetic, because there is no role-remapping.
 Yet, these constructions express a change in the relation between the participants and the lexical verb, so they might functionally be included in the realm of diathesis.

 ## Temporal aspect {#sec:epithesis-temporal-aspect}